-San Marco in Lamis is located in the plains on the edge of the hills to the west of the promontory of Gargano.
-It is situated in a dell that is connected to wide valleys, through which the pilgrims in the Middle Ages reached the grotto of San Michele Arcangelo, along the 'Via Sacra Langobardorum'.
+The monastery at San Marco in Lamis is part of the ancient pilgrim path that crosses Gargano from San Severo to Monte Sant'Angelo, being connected to the wide valleys through which the pilgrims in the Middle Ages reached the grotto of San Michele Arcangelo, along the 'Via Sacra Langobardorum'.

 Your visit to San Marco in Lamis should start with the monastery to which we owe the founding of the city.
-The main façade, built in the early 19th century, has a staircase leading to the cloister entrance.
-Worthy of particular note here are the porch, dating back to the 16th century, and the statue of the Archangel Michael.
+The main façade, built in the early 19th century, has a staircase leading to the cloister entrance with the porch, dating back to the 16th century, and the statue of the Archangel Michael, being the highlights

-The monastery church has a single nave with a chancel floor covered with polychrome marbles by masters of the Neapolitan school and above the altar is a statue of St. Matthew from the second half of the 16th century.
-On the walls are some medieval frescoes, depicting “St. Francis visiting the Gargano" and St. John the Baptist.
-To the side there are some minor altars inf Baroque style dedicated to St. Joseph, Immaculate Conception, St. Anthony of Padua and St. John the Baptist.
+Inside, the monastery church has a single nave with a chancel floor covered with polychrome marbles by masters of the Neapolitan school and above the altar is a statue of Saint Matthew from the second half of the 16th century.
+On the walls you can see some medieval frescoes, depicting "Saint Francis visiting Gargano" and "Saint John the Baptist".
+To the side there are some minor altars in the Baroque style dedicated to Saint Joseph, the Immaculate Conception, Saint Anthony of Padua and Saint John the Baptist.

-Also worthy of note is the wooden choir, the work of the Friars Minor and dating from the 17th century.
-In the lunettes of the choir there are some paintings that depict the "Via Crucis".
-In the sacristy are some 18th century furniture and a washbasin.
-The main dining room is simple, with a 17th-century fresco depicting the 'Last Supper.
-The other dining room is small but made special thanks to its medieval architecture made from a combination of rough stone arches and vaults.
+The wooden choir is also worthy of note, and the work of the Friars Minor dating from the 17th century.
+In the lunettes of the choir there are some paintings that depict the "Via Crucis" and in the sacristy you can see some 18th century furniture and a washbasin.
+The main dining room is simple, with a 17th-century fresco depicting the "Last Supper".
+The other dining room is small but made special thanks to its medieval architecture with a combination of rough stone arches and vaults.

-Upstairs there are three long corridors with the rooms where guests are welcomed to the various activities organized by the convent.
+Upstairs there are three long corridors with the rooms where guests are welcomed to various activities organized by the convent.
 The long corridors are also often used in Art exhibitions.
 The central hallway leads to the picturesque 16th century porch.
-Note: today the monastery also keeps a rich library, with more than 70,000 books.
+The monastery also holds an important library with more than 70,000 books.

-Going into the Old Town the area known as “La Palude” [ "the Swamp"] is of both historical and architectural interest.
+Going into the Old Town you enter the area known as “La Palude” [ "the Swamp"] which is of both historical and architectural interest.

 Another old quarter of the town is called "Lu Casalotti".
-Worthy of note here is the Badiale Palace, once the site of the Abbey and now the Town Hall.
-Dating back to the 15th-16th century it includes the tower and a chapel dedicated to St. Rocco.
+Of interest here is the Badiale Palace, once the site of the Abbey and now the Town Hall.
+Dating back to the 15th-16th century it includes the tower and a chapel dedicated to Saint Rocco.
 Over time it has been rearranged several times, especially after the change of location of the Abbey.

 Churches in San Marco in Lamis